A Tribute to Dean George Pearsall

 I met George Pearsall in early 1972 while he was serving as dean of engineering at Duke.
 George was a very innovative researcher and a terrific teacher.
 He had a charming personality and was extremely supportive of new ideas.

 With George’s strong support, some of us in the School of Engineering and some faculty members from the Trinity College of Arts and Sciences established a certificate program in Science, Technology, and Human Values (STHV).
-Under this program George developed and taught the course number EGR175 entitled “Aesthetics, Design, and Culture.”
+Under this program, George developed and taught EGR175, entitled “Aesthetics, Design, and Culture.”
 This course was also cross-listed as Public Policy Studies (PPS) 175.
 Similarly, I developed and team-taught an interdisciplinary course number EGR174 entitled “Technology Assessment and Social Choice” in collaboration with Professor Tom McCollough of the Department of Religion.
 This course was also cross-listed as REL174 and PPS174.
 George held an adjunct professorship in the Department of Public Policy Studies.

 Devendra P. Garg

-I wanted to share a few memories regarding George Pearsall who was a mentor, good friend, and colleague.
+I wanted to share a few memories regarding George Pearsall, a mentor, good friend, and colleague.

 I had the opportunity to take several classes with Dean Pearsall as an undergraduate and graduate student at the Pratt School of Engineering.
-As a professional, I was fortunate to have worked with him on several matters involving product failures, even as recently as last year during which he made himself as readily available to me as he did over 30 years ago when I was an undergraduate student.
+As a professional, I was fortunate to have worked with him on several matters involving product failures, even as recently as last year, during which he made himself as readily available to me as he did over 30 years ago as an undergraduate student.

 I will miss his visits to Durham and the great times we spent together.